top of page

 Each student is expected to submit a question about the reading by 10 am the day of the class.

-EXAMS: A) Midterm, multiple choice, 1 hour on February TBA.
+EXAMS: A) Midterm, multiple choice, 1 hour on MAY 6.

 GRADES: Grades will be based on reading questions submitted (25%), and Midterm (25%) and Final exam (50%)